 Childhood cancer rates vary by cancer type.
 The following graph illustrates the distribution of the more common childhood cancers for children ages birth to 14 years.

-Survival however is with a “cost.”
+Survival comes with a cost.
 Two-thirds of those who do survive face at least one chronic health condition.
 One quarter of survivors face a late-effect from treatment that is classified as severe or life-threatening.
 Late-effects of treatment can include heart damage, second cancers, lung damage, infertility, cognitive impairment, growth deficits, hearing loss, and more.
 It is becoming increasingly apparent that childhood cancer “is for life.”
 Late effects from either the disease process or aggressive treatment regimens are given at a time of life when children have growing bodies and developing brains.
 As such, patterns of late-effects include disabilities, chronic health conditions, and even subsequent battles with additional cancer.
 It is imperative that all survivors of childhood cancer receive on-going monitoring and continued physical and psychosocial care throughout their adult lives.

 Additionally, not all childhood cancers have known such successful survival rates.
 Sadly many types of childhood cancer continue to have a poor five year prognosis.